-Answers for Activity 4 Student's Book Unit 4
+Answers for Activity 4 Learner's Book Unit 4

-i) In most developing countries, we commonly experience face Balance of Payment problem because there has always been a persistent situation where aggregate demand for foreign exchange exceeds aggregate supply of it; meaning we import and thus spend more on imports than what we export and thus earn less forex in return.
+i) In most developing countries, we commonly experience face Balance of Payment problem because there has always been a persistent situation where aggregate demand for foreign exchange exceeds aggregate supply of it; meaning we import

-- ii) Refer to the causes of BOP deficits in developing countries in the Student's Book. - iii) Refer to the effects of BOP deficits in developing countries in the Student's Book - iv) Refer to the measures to correct disequilibrium in BOP in LDCS in the Student's Book.
+- and thus spend more on imports than what we export and thus earn less forex in return. - ii) Refer to the causes of BOP deficits in developing countries in the learner's book. - iii) Refer to the effects of BOP deficits in developing countries in the learner's book - iv) Refer to the measures to correct disequilibrium in BOP in LDCS in the learner's book.

-Refer to content in the Student's Book Unit 4 to harmonise learner's presentations.
+Refer to content in the Learner's Book Unit 4 to harmonise learner's presentations.
 Explain causes of BOP deficit in LDS to make all learners understand.